February 15, 2026 8:22 am

 Grant Support to Vulnerable Households to Revive or Start Small Businesses (SSB)

-This component will provide support to poor and vulnerable households in Montserrado and Margibi Counties, operating Non-Farm Household Enterprises (small businesses) in urban areas that have been impacted by the spread of COVID-19 in
+This component provides support to poor and vulnerable households in Montserrado and Margibi Counties, operating Non-Farm Household Enterprises (small businesses) in urban areas that have been impacted by the spread of COVID-19 in

 Liberia and the current global food and fuel crises on their livelihoods.
 Specifically, the component will protect livelihoods by providing support to small businesses that would likely have survived had COVID-19 not struck, and that could be expected to continue to provide livelihoods once the pandemic has passed.

-For each household selected to receive the grant, a household representative will be selected to represent the household in terms of participating in the business
+For each household selected to receive the grant, a household representative is selected to represent the household in terms of participating in the business

 management training, getting registered for mobile money, and receiving the cash grant on behalf of the household.
 This representative must be female for at least 50